gabriel-ruiz/scorelingam/README.md

 ## Obtain an estimated ordering and check proportion of parents sorted after a child

-When estimating a topological ordering for the LiNGAM, the possible options for the family argument are ‘laplace’, ‘logistic’, and ‘t’, in which case the additional argument df is needed (df=10 is the default)
+When estimating a topological ordering for the linear SEM, the possible options for the family argument are ‘laplace’, ‘logistic’, and ‘t’, in which case the additional argument df is needed (df=10 is the default)